About Helene Jewell

 Fact 4: Work/life balance is extremely important to me.

-I combine my facilitation work with parenting (which I include in my skill set as supreme organisation!), and keeping up to date with my interests which include cycling, photography, swimming, re-learning how to play the guitar, travelling and growing tasty veg in my allotment.
+I combine my facilitation work with parenting (which I include in my skill set as supreme organisation!), and keeping up to date with my interests which include cycling, photography, re-learning how to play the guitar, travelling and growing tasty veg in my allotment.
+I have just returned from a month travelling around Vietnam with my family.
+Oh and I am a recent convert to open water swimming and have just swum the River Dart 10K (yes that’s a 10km swim!).

 Over To You